Reaching Pregnant People with Addictions

 “She saying, ‘these ain’t my mama’s hands.’
 I know, I know,” Adams said, rocking Safiyah for a few moments before handing her back to her mother.

 Though this is Nassik’s second child—she has a 5-year-old daughter as well—she feels like a first-time mom.
 During her first pregnancy, she tells Adams, Nassik was in the midst of a seven-year addiction to crack cocaine and heroin.
-This time, she’s celebrating two recovery milestones: one year since using crack, and two years since using heroine.
+This time, she’s celebrating two recovery milestones: one year since using crack, and two years since using heroin.

 “I look everything up online,” she told Adams.
 “When I first got home, [I Googled] how to hold a newborn the correct way.”